WGLab/VirTect/README.md

 ## VirTect

-VirTect is a software tool that detect virus from RNA-Seq on human samples.
+VirTect is a computational tool that can use to detect virus from RNA-Seq on human samples.

 ## Introduction

 VirTect is an efficient software tool for virus detection.
 VirTect take NGS data as a input in FASTQ format and mapped to human reference genome using tophat.
-After subtraction of non-human sequence from the human sequence, VirTect used bwa-men command to align the non-human sequence to our defined 757 different viruses database to report the virus.
+After the subtraction of non-human sequence from the human sequence, VirTect used bwa-men command to align the non-human sequence to our defined 757 different viruses database to report the virus.
 After alignment of non-human sequence to virus database, VirTect do the filtrations to discriminate the viral sequence from the noise or artifact and finally report the real viruses.

 Here is an example that how VirTect works, for the HCC sample, we have about 53 million paired reads, VirTect mapped about 51 of 53 million reads (about 96.7%) to human reference and subtracted the remaining about 2 millions, the non-human reads from the human sequence.
 Then VirTect mapped the non-human sequence to virues geomes, before filtrations, thousands of reads are mapped to different viruses in our defined virus database such as mapped to tick borne encephalitis, hepatitis C, cutthroat trout, and hepatitis B etc., however, only hepatitis B passed VirTect filtrations.
 Also we examined some of the virus, which did not pass our filtrations, however significant number of non-human reads mapped to them and we found that it is not a real viral sequence, however, it is mapped to poly(A) sequence of hepatitis C genotype 1.

-This is the GitHub repository for the documentation of the VirTect software, described in the paper listed below.
+This is a GitHub repository for the documentation of the VirTect software, described in the paper listed below.
 If you like this repository, please click on the "Star" button on top of this page, to show appreciation to the repository maintainer.
 If you want to receive notifications on changes to this repository, please click the "Watch" button on top of this page.

 ## Dependency